Coreai-org/labs22/README.md

-# labs22
+# LigaAC Labs - 2022

-Materials for LigaAC Labs 2022
+This repository contains materials for LigaAC Labs 2022.